VitalLabs/derive/README.md

 NativeStore, the Native Type, Cursors, and References
 =====================================================

-NativeStore provides a simple, explicitly indexed in-memory database for managing native objects.
-It is efficient, transactional, and supports emulation of immutability through dependency tracking.
-It directly supports the ITrackDependencies interface required by Derive methods to invalidate results that are likely to change given the prior transaction.
-The store does not currently maintain historical versions or a transaction log, but that is under consideration for future versions to support efficient snapshotting and restore of system state.
+We've bundled NativeStore with Derive.
+NativeStore is a simple, explicitly indexed in-memory database for managing native objects.
+It is efficient, transactional, and supports emulation of immutability through the Derive dependency tracking protocol.
+The store does not currently maintain historical versions or a transaction log, future versions are likely to support these features to enable efficient snapshotting and restoring of system state.

-All objects added to the store must be of type Native.
+All objects added to the store must be of type derive.nativestore.Native.
 Native objects support the usual countable, assocable, transient, and lookup interfaces.
-Standard assoc operations return copies.
+Standard assoc operations return _shallow_ copies of data objects.

 Native objects stored in the store are marked read-only on insertion.
 After a copy operation, these objects can be freely mutated by